bcdev/zappend/docs/guide.md

 argument to the [`zappend`](api.md) Python function can be one of the types described in the following subsections.

-#### `str` and `zappend.api.FileObj`
+#### Types `str` and `FileObj`

 A slice object of type `str` is interpreted as local file path or URI, in the case the path has a protocol prefix, such as `s3://`.

-An alternative to providing the slice dataset as path or URI is using the `FileObj` class, which combines a URI with dedicated filesystem storage options.
+An alternative to providing the slice dataset as path or URI is using the `zappend.api.FileObj` class, which combines a URI with dedicated filesystem storage options.

 ```python
 from zappend.api import FileObj